BlackRose-XIII/Cyberpunk2077Autocrafter/README.md

 # Cyberpunk2077Autocrafter
 Simple AutoHotkey file for autocrafting in Cyberpunk 2077.
-Bound to Numpad 1 be default.
+Bound to Numpad 1 by default.
 Requires AutoHotkey program.
 Download AutoHotkey and the .ahk file.
 Run the .ahk file.